 Our financing costs and our results of operations are affected by changes in interest rates.
 A substantial portion of our borrowings are linked to benchmark lending rates such as those published by the PBOC or the Hong Kong Interbank Offer Rate ("HIBOR").
 The PBOC benchmark lending rates and HIBOR are subject to market movement.
 The PBOC raised the benchmark one-year lending rate several times from 5.31% in October 2004 to 7.47% in December 2007.
-While the PBOC, in view of the global economic downturn, has since lowered such rate several times to 5.31%, as of the date of this document, the PBOC may, in the future, raise lending rates, which could adversely affect our business, financial condition and results of operations.
+While the PBOC, in view of the global economic downturn, has since lowered such rate several times to 5.31%, on December 26, 2010, such rate was raised to 5.81%.
+The PBOC may continue to raise lending rates in the future, which could adversely affect our business, financial condition and results of operations.
 There can be no assurance that the lending rates published by PBOC or the HIBOR rate will not be increased in the future or that our business, financial condition and results of operations will not be adversely affected as a result of these increases.
 As of June 30, 2010, the effective interest rate on our aggregate bank borrowings was 4.27% and we had consolidated bank loan liabilities of RMB12,473 million (US\$1,839 million).
 Our interest expense on bank borrowings for 2008 and 2009 and the six months ended June 30, 2010, was RMB468 million, RMB507 million (US\$75 million) and RMB248 million (US\$36 million), respectively.